flutter/website/src/docs/release/breaking-changes/rendereditable-stop-painting-invalid-selection.md

 to a valid value via touch events or mouse interactions.

-The `RenderEditable` class is used to paint all types of text fields in Flutter today.
-Previously, `RenderEditable` paints the caret at Previously, `RenderEditable` painted the caret at the start of the the document when the selection was invalid, as if the selection was set to `(0, 0)`.
+The `RenderEditable` class is used to paint all types of text fields in Flutter.
+Previously, `RenderEditable` painted the caret at the start of the the document when the selection was invalid, as if the selection was set to `(0, 0)`.
 This could be misleading, as the user would likely expect new input to be inserted at the start of the document,